Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The 55.5 over/under in this game is 4.5 points above the 51.0 average total in Blazers games this season.
+- The 54.5 total in this game is 3.5 points above the 51.0 average total in Blazers games this season.

 Tulane Stats and Trends

-- Tulane is 2-1 against the spread and 1-2 overall in games when it scores more than 20.7 points.
+- Tulane is 2-1 against the spread and 1-2 overall this season when the team notches more than 20.7 points.

-- Tulane is 2-0 against the spread and 1-1 overall when the team piles up over 305.0 yards.

-- The Green Wave have turned the ball over six times this season, four more turnovers than the Blazers have forced (2).
+- This year, the Green Wave have turned the ball over six times, four more than the Blazers' takeaways (2).

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.